xpdAcq/xpdAcq/doc/sb_icollection.rst

 the last name of the PI in charge of the beamtime and the number of the safety approval form for the experiment.
 This information will be typed once, but saved with every dataset during that beamtime.
 You can create multiple `instances` of each metadata level and these will be saved for later use.
 So at the beginning of the beamtime (or at home before you arrive using the xpdSim package) you can create a ``myGaAs`` object, an ``myIn25Ga75As``, and so on.
-When you create a scan you just have tell it that the sample is ``myGaAs`` and all the metadata in myGaAs will automatically be saved with every exposure in that scan.
+When you create a scanplan you just have tell it that the sample is ``myGaAs`` and all the metadata in myGaAs will automatically be saved with every scan in that scanplan.
 In ``xpdAcq`` there are helpful functions for setting up these metadata libraries.
 In the future, a GUI is planned to facilitate this even further.

 With this information in mind, please go ahead and start the step-by-step process